 | Firm News

-COVID-19 Relief Programs: FTC Guidance On Avoiding The Scams
+COVID-19 Relief Programs: FTC Guidance on Avoiding the Scams

 The second major rounds of small business and personal relief programs are open for business, and the demand remains very high.
 In response to the breathtaking impact on the economy during the pandemic, hundreds of billions of federal aid dollars are moving through loans in the SBA’s Paycheck Protection Program (PPP) and Economic Injury Disaster Loans (EIDL) program.
 This chaotic and complicated situation is too much for criminals to resist--and they are not.
 Elaborate and simple fraud schemes capitalize on the flurry of data, detailed loan applications and forms, and often conflicting relief program news reports to gain surreptitious access to sensitive business information.
 Scammers are after bank account and routing numbers, employees’ Social Security numbers, personal identifying information, and your business and personal funds.